NixOS/rfcs/rfcs/0000-virtual-machines.md

    is following?
 If so, should all the packages from the VM be installed based on this channel?
 How to do this, given the configuration is evaluated inside the host and not inside the guest?
+ * Is VM IP auto-assignment too much for this first RFC, should it be removed?